-- (a) Marks and recordings must be returned to Cambridge as soon as all the Speaking examinations have been completed.
+- (a) Marks and recordings must be returned to Cambridge as soon as all the Speaking tests have been completed.
 Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to Cambridge in the separate envelope provided.

-- (ii) The following items must be sent to Cambridge: - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+- the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.

-7 Arrangements for the examination
+7 Arrangements for the test

-- (a) Quiet conditions: Centres should ensure well in advance of the Speaking examination that a suitably quiet room will be available.
+- (a) Quiet conditions: Centres should ensure well in advance of the Speaking test period that a suitably quiet room will be available.
 Rooms which are too close to a playground, recreation room or noisy classroom are to be avoided.
 It is essential to exclude unnecessary background noise, e.g. lawn-mowers, phones.
-Notices must be displayed to prevent interruptions from people entering the room unaware that an examination is in progress. - (b) Invigilation: examination conditions must prevail in the area where the Speaking examination takes place, including the space set aside for a candidate to study the role play situations.
+Notices must be displayed to prevent interruptions from people entering the room unaware that a test is in progress. - (b) Invigilation: Examination conditions must prevail in the area where the Speaking tests take place, including the space set aside for a candidate to study the role play situations.
 Adequate supervision must be provided to ensure that each candidate can study alone and in silence and that candidates leaving the interview room do not communicate with those waiting to enter.
-Candidates are not allowed to bring any notes for use during their preparation time.
-Nor are they allowed to make notes. - (c) The examination room: Centres should ensure that a suitably-sized, i.e. not too big, room will be available.
+Candidates are not allowed to bring any notes for use during their preparation time, nor are they allowed to make notes. - (c) The examination room: Centres should ensure that a suitably-sized, e.g. not too big, room will be available.
 Candidates must be examined singly.
-No other person should be present during the examination, with the exception of another teacher/Examiner or an Officer from Cambridge.
-In those cases where it is necessary for a second teacher/Examiner to be present during the Speaking examination, only one teacher/Examiner must conduct each examination.
+No other person should be present during the tests, with the exception of another teacher/Examiner or an Officer from Cambridge.
+In those cases where it is necessary for a second teacher/Examiner to be present during the Speaking tests, only one teacher/Examiner must conduct each test.

-The teacher/Examiner should be positioned so that s/he faces the candidates when they enter the room, with a table between him/herself and the candidates.
+Teacher/Examiners should be positioned so that they face the candidates when they enter the room, with a table between themselves and the candidates.
 Candidates should not be positioned where they can see what the teacher/Examiner is writing on the mark sheets as this can be distracting.

 Teacher/Examiners must not smoke in the examination room or in the presence of candidates.
-Smokers should arrange for breaks in the timetable as necessary.
+Those who smoke should arrange for breaks in the timetable as necessary.

-8 Conduct of the examination
+8 Conduct of the test